AdamTV/Java-Servers/README.md

 # Java-Servers
 # TCP Server is Multithreaded
-# Source code available in src subdirectory of each project
+# Source code available in src subdirectory of each project (TCP or UDP) folder